 The woman speaks to the spirit of her late grandmother desperate for answers to the many mysteries that surround her family, and in-particularly her mothers past which has many dark overtones to it stemming from the brutal childhood at the hands of boarding school nuns.
 Secrets and moments hidden in time are slowly unravelled over the course of the performance with Beattie portraying frustration, confusion, and even fear at the ending of her mothers life within the contained persona of the woman.

-The script is deeply evocative, as is Beattie’s performance which is dark and energetic.
+The script is deeply doxycycline online with no prescription evocative, as is Beattie’s performance which is dark and energetic.
 The vintage set compliments perfectly, a visual representation of memories and how they begin to fade, and flake over time yet remain strong and powerful when evoked.
 Lighting and sound design is beautifully done providing another layer of atmosphere as Beattie’s tremendous storytelling skills bring to life the past and present both of which haunt her and threaten to push her over the edge.
 Sound is used quite heavily throughout the script, mainly in terms of the terrible sound of the convent gates that shut in the woman’s mother as a child.

 Jennifer Tremblay’s rich writing and Maureen Beattie’s strong acting have the power to draw audiences into the lives of these really quite ordinary people and relate heavily with them, whether as a son or daughter looking for answers, or as a parent trying to keep things together, or even purely as someone trying to overcome difficulties in their life.
 The Carousel is a heavy piece that is important in terms of the messages it hopes to convey.